g-flame-oss/lenovok8plus-root-guide/README.md

 7. After the installation is complete, tap on **Reboot System**.
 Your device will reboot back into Android.

 8. Once booted up, you should see the **Magisk** app installed.
 Open it, and complete the setup to ensure full root access.

+## GSI rom install

+> coming soon ! the files are there go ahaed and try it !

 ## Troubleshooting